Edmond John Fitzmaurice: Ordination and ministry

 Fitzmaurice was ordained to the priesthood for the Archdiocese of Philadelphia in Rome by Cardinal Pietro Respighi on May 28, 1904.
 After his ordination, Fitzmaurice immigrated to the United States in 1904, becoming a curate at Annunciation Parish in Philadelphia, Pennsylvania.
 He served as professor of theology at St. Charles Borromeo Seminary in Wynnewood, Pennsylvania, from 1906 to 1914.
 During this period, Fitzmaurice became a naturalized U.S. citizen.
 He was appointed chancellor of the archdiocese, serving in this role until 1920.
 From 1920 to 1925, Fitzmaurice served as rector of St. Charles Seminary.

 Bishop of Wilmington

-On July 24, 1925, Fitzmaurice was appointed the fourth bishop of the Diocese of Wilmington by Pope Pius XI.
-He received his episcopal consecration on November 30, 1925, from Cardinal Dennis Dougherty, with Bishops John Swint and Andrew Brennan serving as co-consecrators.
-During his 35-year tenure, Fitzmaurice oversaw an increase in the Catholic population from 34,000 to 85,000.
+On July 24, 1925, Fitzmaurice was appointed the fourth bishop of Wilmington by Pope Pius XI.
+He received his episcopal consecration at the Cathedral of Saints Peter and Paul in Philadelphia on November 30, 1925, from Cardinal Dennis Dougherty, with Bishops John Swint and Andrew Brennan serving as co-consecrators.

+During his 35-year tenure in Wilmington, Fitzmaurice oversaw an increase in the Catholic population from 34,000 to 85,000.
 To accommodate these numbers, he founded 17 new parishes, 8 missions, and 19 elementary and 9 secondary schools.
 He donated his personal residence in 1959 to provide a location for the founding of St. Edmond's Academy, which was named in his honor.